engineering87/SharpJDKWrapper/README.md

 in the *JDK_DIRECTORY* key, you have to write the directory path where the JDK is installed.
 In the second one *JAR_DIRECTORY*, you have to write the directory path where the JARs are located.

+### Future improvements

+In order to control (for example start & stop of individual Java services) the individual JARs running, SharpJDKWrapper could expose APIs.

 ### Contributing
 Thank you for considering to help out with the source code!